ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 And hops, the app is running.

 Enter your WIFI credentials with BLE op your mobile phone in the menu of the clock, Reset and the clock is running.
-Or open the ip-addres in your router (in my case: http://192.168.178.156/) and enter the credential wit optie A and B from the menu.(See below for a detailed description)
+Or open the ip-addres in your router (in my case: http://192.168.178.156/) and enter the credential with option A and B from the menu.(See below for a detailed description)

 #  Installations